Love Will Tear Us Apart: Recording

+Curtis' singing style on the later version of the song is an imitation of Frank Sinatra, after Factory Records owner Tony Wilson had given him a record of the singer to use as a model.
+As Hannett felt this was a special song, he kept remixing it, even as many as 15 times.

 While Joy Division were recording, U2 were in the studio to see Hannett about producing their single "11 O'Clock Tick Tock".
 U2 singer Bono said of the encounter:

 Releases

-It was first recorded for a John Peel session in November 1979, then re-recorded in January 1980 and March 1980.
+It was first recorded for a John Peel session in November 1979, then re-recorded in January and March 1980.
 It is the latter version that appears on the 1988 Substance album.
 The January 1980 version, which has become known as the "Pennine version", originally appeared as one of the single's B-sides.

 "Love Will Tear Us Apart" became Joy Division's first chart hit, reaching number 13 in the UK Singles Chart.
 The following month, the single topped the UK Indie Chart.
 The song also peaked at number 42 on the Billboard disco chart in October 1980.
 "Love Will Tear Us Apart" also reached number 1 in New Zealand in June 1981.

 The single was re-released in 1983 and reached number 19 on the UK charts and number 3 in New Zealand during March 1984.
-In 1985, the 7" single was released in Poland by Tonpress in different sleeve under licence from Factory and sold over 20,000 copies.
+In 1985, the 7-inch single was released in Poland by Tonpress in different sleeve under licence from Factory and sold over 20,000 copies.
 In November 1988, it made one more Top 40 appearance in New Zealand, peaking at number 39.

 Cover photo

-According to Curtis's wife Deborah, to create the single cover photo, the song title was etched upon a sheet of metal; this was aged with acid and exposed to the weather to create the appearance of a stone slab.
-For the 12" version of the single, a photograph of a grieving angel on the Ribaudo family tomb in Genoa's Monumental Cemetery of Staglieno (sculpted by Onorato Toso c.
+According to Curtis's wife Deborah, to create the single cover photo, which was made by Trevor Key, the song title was etched upon a sheet of metal; this was aged with acid and exposed to the weather to create the appearance of a stone slab.
+For the 12-inch version of the single, a photograph of a grieving angel on the Ribaudo family tomb in Genoa's Monumental Cemetery of Staglieno (sculpted by Onorato Toso c.
 1910) was used.
 The photograph was taken by Bernard Pierre Wolff in 1978.